On the Generalization Mystery in Deep Learning: Depth, Feedback Loops, and Signal Amplification

 The observation above, that is, coherence of the entire network can be high on random data, is not specific to the $\alpha$ metric.
 It is indeed the case that the per-example gradients of different examples are similar in the components of the gradient corresponding to the higher (non-memorization) layers.
 Therefore, even other metrics for coherence such as dot product and stiffness that depend on the entire gradient vector would be skewed upwards.

 \thoughtsep

-In summary, the examples in this section show how depth can help with feature selection through positive feedback loops between layers.
+To summarize, the examples in this section show how depth can help with feature selection through positive feedback loops between layers.
 Due to these feedback loops, features whose weights have high coherence get amplified beyond what coherence alone can accomplish.